acquia/http-hmac-spec/README.md

 Note that the name of this (standard) header is misleading - it carries authentication information.

+#### X-Acquia-Timestamp Header

+A Unix timestamp (integer seconds since Jan 1, 1970 UTC).
+Required for all requests.
+If this value differs by more than 900 seconds (15 minutes) from the time of the server, the request will be rejected.

 #### X-Acquia-Content-SHA256 Header

 The SHA-256 hash value used to generate the signature base string.
 This is analogous to the standard Content-MD5 header.
+Required for any request except GET or HEAD.

 #### Signature